-The bathroom cabinet is properly installed and is in good condition.
+The finish on the bathroom cabinet is slightly worn.
+The cabinet is otherwise in good condition.

 11.20 COUNTERTOP

 The countertops are covered with slab quartz.
 The counter tops are properly installed and are in good condition.

 Ventilation in this bathroom is provided by a ceiling fan.
 This fan was operated and was found to be working satisfactorily.